betty000/holbertonschool-simple_shell/README.md

 * search_directories(): look for a file in path directories
 * build_path(): combine command and directory

-There are necesary other functions to make work the ones decribed before:
+There are necesary other functions to make work the ones described before:

 * str_len(): lenght of a string
 * double_free(): free double pointer variables